 Our crime rates declined at a faster rate than most other benchmark regions.
-Between 2002 and 2005, Baltimore's rate of violent crime decreased by an annual average of 7 percent, making it the fourth highest rate of decrease.
+Between 2002 and 2005, Baltimore's rate of violent crime decreased by an annual average of 7 percent, making it the fourth highest rate of decrease, as indicated in table X.22.
 However, Baltimore remains near the bottom in the rankings for the incidents of violent crime, indicating crime and public safety remain challenges in the region and specifically in the City of Baltimore.